merengue-cms/merengueproj/merengueproj/projskel/projapps/readme.txt

-This directory is reserved for project applications (not plugins).
+Put here your project applications (not plugins).